Minnesota Wildflowers

 Detailed Information

-[photo of leaves] Leaves are up to 2½ inches long and to ½ inch wide, with a blunt point at the tip and no leaf stem.
-The underside is very hairy; the upperside feels more smooth.
-The main stem is covered in long, soft, gray hairs.
+Leaves are up to 2½ inches long and to ½ inch wide, narrowly lance-oblong with a blunt point at the tip and no stalk.
+Leaf edges are toothless, hairy, the upper surface sparsely hairy, the underside more densely and softly hairy.
+Stems are multiple from the base (up to 5), covered in long, soft, gray hairs, and usually unbranched except in the flowers.

 Notes:

-Hoary Puccoon is very similar to Carolina Puccoon (Lithospermum caroliniense).
-Carolina Puccoon has 1-inch flowers, the bracts are much longer, and the stem hairs are shorter, more sparse, and more bristly.
+Hoary Puccoon is very similar to Carolina Puccoon (Lithospermum caroliniense), which has larger (1-inch) flowers, the sepals are likewise longer, and the stem hairs shorter, more sparse and more bristly hairy where Hoary Puccoon is softly hairy.

 More photos